Joehuu/osu-wiki/wiki/Gameplay/Combo_(score_multiplier)/en.md

 - Doing the drumroll.
 - Not doing the drumroll.
-- Completing the Denden/Shaker
+- Completing the Swell
-- Not completing the Denden/Shaker
+- Not completing the Swell

 ### osu!catch